Tiredenom6/CPE-322-Lab-Solutions/Lab 1 Folder/ReadME.md

 ```

                     To see the products of the assignemnt, please see the PNG files, Photos will not regsiter with commands.
+ERROR 282